 The fear of debt, deportation, and/or death should not limit people’s access to services.
-We recognize that the responsibility of enforcing immigration law falls onto Canada Border Services Agency (CBSA) and Citizenship and Immigration Canada (CIC) alone, and is NOT the responsibility of service providers, health care workers, other police agencies, transit security nor the municipal government.
+We recognize that the responsibility of enforcing immigration law falls onto Canada Border Services Agency (CBSA) and Immigration, Refugees and Citizenship Canada (IRCC) alone, and is NOT the responsibility of service providers, health care workers, other police agencies, transit security nor the municipal government.
 As such service providers will:

-- Treat all information regarding other peoples’ immigration status as strictly confidential, and never share it with CBSA or CIC
+- Treat all information regarding other peoples’ immigration status as strictly confidential, and never share it with CBSA or IRCC

 - Create and ensure CBSA free zones, where public spaces such as hospitals, clinics, schools, parks, community centers, neighborhood houses, settlement services, food banks, libraries, shelters, construction sites, city hall and public transit are zones where CBSA are not called, welcomed, or allowed entry

 - Ensure that municipal and public resources will not be used to support CBSA investigations or activities